 Interestingly, school facilities are the second-largest sector of public infrastructure spending, according to the American Society of Civil Engineers, yet school buildings are reported consistently as aging, unhealthy, and inefficient.
 Schools can apply for funding through the Department of Energy.
-The deadline for applicant concept papers is January 26, 2023 with complete applications due by April 23, 2023.
+While the deadline for applicant concept papers has past, complete applications are due by April 23, 2023.

 As always, CGA Law Firm has a dedicated group of attorneys who stay apprised of developments to ensure your school’s staff and administration are up to date with the latest news in education and school law.
 If you have any questions, please do not hesitate to contact Attorney Taylor Baublitz or any other CGA Education Law attorney.